iam-leo/iam-leo/README.md

   <img src="https://media.giphy.com/media/JUq9ohFN2eSLJllrkd/giphy.gif" width="30px" heigth="30px">
 </h1>

-My name is **Leonel** although I'm usually called just "**Leo**".
-I'm on my way to become a frontend developer, I started studying programming in a self-taught way and I've taken some courses in *Udemy*.
-Currently I'm starting in the javascript world, here you can see some of my projects as I'm advancing in my career.
-I hope we can grow as developers and I send you a warm greeting!
+Hi, I'm **Leonel**, although people usually call me **"Leo"**.
+I'm on my way to becoming a frontend developer.
+I started studying programming on my own and have also taken courses on Udemy, Platzi, Codigo Facilito, Launch X, and others.
+Right now, I'm learning JavaScript and you can check out some of my projects as I progress in my career.
+I hope to continue growing as a developer, and I'm sending you a very warm greeting!

 ## Tech Stack
 - HTML